sonocotta/esp32-audio-dock/README.md

 - Soft clipper
 - and a few other things

 At this moment, it is very experimental.
 In the perfect world, you should be able to adjust all of those settings to make your speaker-enclosure setup work the best it can, and even apply your room factors into the equation.
-But with the above disclaimer I can only deliver a limited set of configurations corresponding to the most common use cases:
+But with the above disclaimer, I can only deliver a limited set of configurations corresponding to the most common use cases:

 - Stereo mode with enabled DRC (Loudness) and AGL settings
 - Full range Mono mode with DRC (Loudness) and AGL settings